delingren/synaptics_touchpad/README.md

 I found that if we faithfully report the finger positions in each frame, the cursor wobbles a lot, due to inherent noise and instability of human fingers.
 To mitigate, a few mechanisms are implemented:

 * Threshold.
 If the delta between two frames is below a threshold, we assume it's not intentional.
 The number is emperical and I fine tuned it a few iterations to a place where I'm happy with false positives and false negatives.
 * Averaging.
 Instead of reporting the position of each frame, I keep track of the average of last 5 frames, to remove sudden movements.
+I copied some of the logic from [VoodooPS2 driver](https://github.com/acidanthera/VoodooPS2/blob/master/VoodooPS2Trackpad/VoodooPS2TrackpadCommon.h).

 ### Precision Scrolling
 Scrolling seems to have much less granularity.
 The HID report uses an integer.
 I find it quite jerky to even report an amount of 1 in each frame.
 The reason is the frame rate is too high.